rainluo1/S-P-TSX-Composite-Index-/README.md

 To achieve this, we first calculate a correlation coefficient for each stock within its sector using historical data from the past year.
 Stocks that demonstrate a higher correlation with the sector’s overall movement are assigned higher correlation coefficients.

 Once these correlation coefficients are determined, a pairing algorithm is employed.
 This algorithm pairs sectors with the highest correlated stocks based on the computed coefficients, considering certain constraints.
-The number of stocks selected for each sector is determined by the sector’s weight in the market, specifically calculated as a percentage of the sector’s weight in the respective index, divided by two, multiplied by a constant, and then floored (as outlined in the driving code).
+More formally, for each industry, **N** stocks are chosen, where **N** is calculated as a percentage of the sector’s weight in the respective index divided by two, multiplied by a constant, and floored (see driving code).

 Additionally, to minimize non-systematic risk, the algorithm ensures that the portfolio maintains limited exposure to any single stock.
-This is accomplished by assigning each stock to a maximum of
-**N**
- sectors, where
-**N**
- is optimized based on constants designed to balance diversification and risk management.
+This is accomplished by assigning each stock at most **M** times to (not necessarily distinct) sector, where **M** is optimized based on constants designed to balance diversification and risk management.

  ## Algorithm